3450 Forestdale Drive, Burlington, NC

 The Importance of Early Dental Visits

 Taking your child to the dentist early in life is one of the best ways to ensure their long-term oral health.
-The American Academy of Pediatric Dentistry recommends that children visit the dentist by their first birthday or when their first tooth appears, whichever comes first.
+Schedule your child’s first dentist appointment by age one, or as soon as you see their first tooth.
 These early visits play a vital role in preventing dental problems, building good habits, and keeping your child’s smile healthy.

 Preventing Cavities and Tooth Decay